lnquy065/super-lang-editor/readme.md

 # SuperLangEditor (SLE)
 CLI editor using for edit multi language files.
-Start SuperLangEditor at every where in your project, it will scans all of language files.
+Start SuperLangEditor at the root folder in your project, it will scans all of language files.
 Now you can modify those files by features below.

- - Auto scan language file (ISO6391 standard or JSON extension)(v1.4.1).
+ - Auto scan language files (ISO6391 standard or JSON extension)(v1.4.1).
  - Supports edit, remove, add new language key with autocomplete hint.
  - Show change logs after modified.
  - Supports Nesting and Inline format (v1.1.6)